navbar-top.gif

 Irreptiles

-A shape that tiles itself using different sizes is called an irregular rep-tile or irreptile.
+A shape that can tile itself using tiles of different sizes is called an irregular rep-tile or irreptile.

-Additionally, overview diagrams are given (numbers 49 to 54) that also list shapes of higher irregular order, whose tilings are not given here.
+Additionally, overview diagrams are given (74 to 80) which also list some shapes of higher irregular order; those tilings are not given here.

 Introduction

-A shape that tiles itself is called a rep-tile if all the tiles can be the same size.
+A shape that can tile itself with smaller equally sized tiles is called a rep-tile.
 If the tiling uses copies, the shape is said to be rep-.

 A shape that only allows irregular self-tilings is called a puritile.